 - 7. Insert the probe head in the first reference environment. - 8.
 Wait for the RH and temperature measurements to stabilize fully.
 This may take more than 30 minutes.
 Monitor the readings to see when the measurement has stabilized. - Enter the value of the first reference into the Reference value, point 1 field.
 The probe automatically enters the measured values for the calibration point. - 10.
 Repeat steps step 7 ... step 9 for calibration point 2 (wet point, recommendation 65 ...
 85 %RH). - 11.
-Select Activate adjustment to store the adjustment in the probe. - 12.
+Check the measurement errors of RH, RS and H_2O_2 concentration. - 12.
+Select Activate adjustment to store the adjustment in the probe. - 13.
 Close the calibration mode with the Stop calibration button.